Nozbe/WatermelonDB/docs-master/Installation.md

 2. **Add Swift support to your Xcode project**:

+   You only need to do this if you don't have Swift already set up in your project.

    - Open `ios/YourAppName.xcodeproj` in Xcode
    - Right-click on **(your app name)** in the Project Navigator on the left, and click **New File…**
    - Create a single empty Swift file (`wmelon.swift`) to the project (make sure that **Your App Name** target is selected when adding), and when Xcode asks, press **Create Bridging Header** and **do not remove** the Swift file afterwards

-3. **Link WatermelonDB's native library using CocoaPods**
+3. **Link WatermelonDB's native library (using CocoaPods)**

     Add this to your `Podfile`:

     ```ruby
-    # If you're using autolinking, this line might not be needed
+    # Uncomment this line if you're not using auto-linking
-    pod 'WatermelonDB', :path => '../node_modules/@nozbe/watermelondb'
+    # pod 'WatermelonDB', :path => '../node_modules/@nozbe/watermelondb'

-    # NOTE: Do not remove, needed to keep WatermelonDB compiling:
+    # NOTE: Do not remove React-jsi or simdjson, those are required for WatermelonDB
     pod 'React-jsi', :path => '../node_modules/react-native/ReactCommon/jsi', :modular_headers => true

-    # NOTE: This is required as of v0.23
     pod 'simdjson', path: '../node_modules/@nozbe/simdjson'
     ```

     Make sure you run `pod install` after updating `Podfile`

-    Note that as of WatermelonDB 0.22, manual (non-CocoaPods) linking is not supported.
+    Manual (non-CocoaPods) linking is not supported.

-    At least Xcode 12.2 and iOS 13 are recommended (earlier versions are not tested for compatibility).
+    At least Xcode 13.x and iOS 14 are recommended (earlier versions are not tested for compatibility).

 ### Android (React Native)